-Figure 3-2 shows the WY 2020-2021 groundwater elevation contour map for the Indio Subbasin.
+Figure 3-2 shows the WY 2021-2022 groundwater elevation contour map for the Indio Subbasin.
 Groundwater elevations presented in this report are representative of the principal aquifer zone.
-Average groundwater elevations of the principal aquifer for the water year are used for contouring, as water levels do not exhibit strong seasonal trends.
+Groundwater levels do not exhibit strong seasonal variations, so average groundwater elevations of the principal aquifer for the water year are used for contouring.
 Regional groundwater flows are in a northwest-to-southeast direction through the Subbasin.
-The hydraulic gradients across the Indio Subbasin in WY 2020-2021 were typically steeper in the northwest, flattening downgradient to the southeast.
-Groundwater elevations and gradients are strongly influenced by groundwater replenishment activities near the Whitewater River Groundwater Replenishment Facility (WWR-GRF) and Thomas E. Levy Groundwater Replenishment Facility (TEL-GRF).
-Palm Desert Groundwater Replenishment Facility (PD-GRF) was constructed adjacent to CVWD's administrative offices in 2019; replenishment activities there do not yet influence hydraulic gradients.
+The hydraulic gradients across the Indio Subbasin in WY 2021-2022 were typically steeper in the northwest, flattening downgradient to the southeast.
+Groundwater elevations and gradients are strongly influenced by groundwater replenishment activities near the WWR-GRF and TEL-GRF.
+PD-GRF was constructed adjacent to CVWD's administrative offices in 2019; replenishment activities there do not yet influence hydraulic gradients significantly.
 Geological faults, constrictions, and pumping also affect localized hydraulic gradients.
-Collectively, the hydrographs in Figure 3-2 illustrate the effectiveness of groundwater replenishment, source substitution, and conservation programs under varying historical climatic and water use conditions at reversing historical overdraft.
-Groundwater levels throughout the Indio Subbasin have either increased or stabilized since historical lows in the early 2000s.
+Collectively, the hydrographs in Figure 3-2 illustrate the effectiveness at reversing historical overdraft of continued groundwater replenishment, source substitution, and conservation programs under varying historical climatic and water use conditions.
+Groundwater levels throughout the Indio Subbasin have either increased or stabilized since historical lows in the mid to late 2000s.

-Historically, the eastern portion of the Indio Subbasin experienced artesian conditions with sufficient pressure to cause groundwater levels in wells to rise above the ground surface.
-Beginning in the late 1980s, groundwater use increased, resulting in declining water levels and the loss of artesian conditions.
-Groundwater management programs (including groundwater replenishment, source substitution and water conservation) are restoring groundwater levels and artesian conditions in the eastern portion of the Indio Subbasin.
-The area of artesian conditions remained relatively stable from WY 2019-2020 to WY 2020-2021 (Figure 3-3).
+Historically, the eastern portion of the Indio Subbasin experienced artesian conditions with sufficient pressure to cause groundwater levels in deep wells to rise above the ground surface.
+Beginning in the late 1980s, groundwater use increased, resulting in declining water levels and the loss of these artesian conditions.
+Groundwater management programs (including groundwater replenishment, source substitution and water conservation) have restored groundwater levels and artesian conditions in the eastern portion of the Indio Subbasin.
+The area of artesian conditions increased slightly from WY 2020-2021 to WY 2021-2022 (Figure 3-3).